OmarBA-PT/omarpt-website/docs/block-architecture.md

 **To prevent GROQ query depth issues and infinite recursion, we enforce strict nesting rules:**

-- **Top-level content**: Can contain twoColumnLayout, gridLayout, and card
+- **Top-level content**: Can contain all layout blocks and content blocks
-- **Layout blocks (grid/twoColumn)**: Can contain cards but NOT nested layouts
+- **Layout blocks**: Can contain cards and content blocks, but NOT nested layout blocks
-- **Cards**: Can contain content blocks and CTAs but NOT layouts or nested cards
+- **Cards**: Can contain content blocks only - NO layouts or nested cards

 **This ensures all internal link references are properly dereferenced in GROQ queries without hitting recursion limits.**